EBI-Metagenomics/mgnify-metagenomics-360/docs/source/mag-catalogues.rst

 - Overview of MGnify MAG Catalogues
 - Annotations available for catalogues and genomes
 - Metadata available for catalogues and genomes
-- Download files available for catalogues and genomes, via web, FTP, and the API
 - Search mechanisms available against catalogues
+- How MAG catalogues fit into the rest of the MGnify service

 MAG Catalogues hands-on exercises
 #################################